GRAAL-Lab/graal_utils/graal_website/README.md

 They just differ from the selected Category in the module.

-To add/move/delete a project go to `Components->TZ Portfolio Plus->Articles` and create a new one, selecting the "Main Category" as needed.
+To add/move/delete a project go to `Components->TZ Portfolio->Articles` and create a new one, selecting the "Main Category" as needed.
 If you have an image select as "Media Type" the option "Image", and upload one in the Image tab below.

 ### Correct Menu Routing

 When clicking on an a project, by default the website takes you to a TZ Portfolio article, and the top Main Menu loses the association with the Projects pages and by default highlights Home.

-To correct this behaviour you need to create a Menu Item in `Menus->Main Menu` for the project, selecting "TZ Portfolio Plus->Single Article" in the "Menu Item Type", and then choosing the correct article.
+To correct this behaviour you need to create a Menu Item in `Menus->Main Menu` for the project, selecting "TZ Portfolio->Single Article" in the "Menu Item Type", and then choosing the correct article.

 (a CSS hack has been done to hide an infinite drop-down menu in the Main Menu, with all the projects).